molnard/wasabipres2019/README.md

 There are supernodes in the network which are collecting metadata about the origin of any network traffic.
 If you are lucky you didn't bump into any network analysis server, but you likely will in the future.
 When you are broadcasting a transaction the originating IP, your IP goes with it.
 To solve this you can use VPN or any anonimity network.
 Wasabi is using TOR to address this problem.
 __P2P Transaction propagation__
 In the future transaction propagation could be made more private with the technology called dandelion where path and the propagation as known as diffusion is obfuscated with some random behaviour.
-__Special nodes__
-There are also some special nodes, servers which are dedicated for a certain lightwallet, a third-party server which can easily spy on you.

 __Get balance requests SPV filtering__
 There is no light wallet that would not fail on the privacy level against network analysis.
 Every light wallet is volnurable to network analysis.
 With most light wallet is easy to see because it is mostly just querying a web API so every bitcoin address are exposed and just connected together.
 For example to determine the total UTXO you have in the wallet addresses are queried in the same time from the same source.
-Bloom filtering is not helping on this because the filters are on server side so you still exposing your addresses.

 Jonas Nick has deanonimyzed a lot of SPV wallets and he said that give me one of your bitcoin address (SPV wallet) and I give back 70 percent of your wallett addresses.
 That is pretty scary.
 To prevent that you should run a full node which is costly OR
 there is another option.
 A new proposal BIP158 which is in the process of getting finalized.
 It is apparently in discussion.
 What it does is that you are not downloading the whole blockchain but filters.
 The filters are contructed in a way that your wallet can determine which blocks are related.
 This is happening on client side.
 So instead of requesting transactions you are requesting blocks even more it is requesting every block from random nodes.
 So basically no on can figure out which transactions you are interested in.